-Roundtable Album Review: Kanye West's "Ye"
+Roundtable Album Review: Kanye West's "ye"

 Metty is an LA-based producer, DJ, and member of Overjoy.
 The Los Angeles group’s latest single recently debuted on KCRW and is now available on Spotify, Apple Music.
 I did a feature on the trio for Mandatory last year (here).

 Charles Gray is a writer/director at Weird Creature Productions.
-He also works at WAV media, a live stream video and music platform that Kanye personally picked to livestream ye at a listening party in Wyoming.
+He also works at WAV media, a live stream video and music platform that Kanye personally picked to live stream ye at a listening party in Wyoming.

 Monique Jones is a freelance writer and owner of pop culture website Just Add Color.
 Her thought-provoking Twitter takes on diversity, POC issues, news, entertainment are a must read.